 Sexual health services

-Derbyshire Sexual Health Services offers a confidential service for sexual health needs including providing contraception and services to help treat and prevent sexually transmitted diseases (STIs).
+Derbyshire Sexual Health Services offers a confidential service for sexual health needs including providing contraception and services to help treat and prevent sexually transmitted infections (STIs).

 Services are available for all ages in clinics across Derbyshire, with some services (over 16s) also available online.